 Some people also have symptoms that doctors call B symptoms.
 These can include:

 - drenching night sweats which require a change of nightwear and bed covers

 - high temperatures (fevers) with no obvious cause

-- unexplained weight loss
+- unexplained weight loss.

-In MALT lymphoma of the stomach, doctors also measure how far the lymphoma has spread from the lining of the stomach into deeper layers of the stomach.
+In MALT lymphoma of the stomach, doctors also measure how far the lymphoma has spread from the lining of the stomach into the deeper layers of the stomach.

 Most MALT lymphomas are diagnosed at an early stage.

-Lymphomas are also grouped as either low-grade or high-grade.
-Low-grade lymphomas are usually slow growing and high-grade lymphomas grow more quickly.
+Lymphomas are also often grouped as either low-grade or high-grade.
+Low-grade lymphomas are usually slow growing.
+High-grade lymphomas usually grow more quickly.
 MALT lymphoma is a low-grade lymphoma.
 Rarely, it can change (transform) to a high-grade lymphoma.

 A team of specialists will meet to discuss the best possible treatment for you.
-This is called a multidisciplinary team (MDT).
+They are called a multidisciplinary team (MDT).

 Watch and wait